The Human Subjects Review Committee consists of qualified members from all five of the following categories:

 Deputy Agency Director, Behavioral Health

-Deputy Agency Director, Medical and Institutional Health Services
+Deputy Agency Director, Medical Services

 To whom do I submit my research proposal after the Research Proposal Signature form is signed?